Teenlife-Logo

 Cutting College Costs

-When you think about college costs, you automatically think about tuition, room, and board.
-But once you’ve paid the college for these expenses, there are countless other expenses that can add up and increase your college costs.
+Chances are that when you think about college costs, what comes to mind is tuition, room, and board.
+But once you’ve paid for these expenses, others appear on your bill.
+They add up and can significantly increase your college costs over time.
 Want to save money and lower your costs?
 Try these 10 tips:

 1. Get the smaller meal plan

-Colleges automatically include a three-meal plan when figuring your college costs.
-But the reality is that most students rarely eat three meals a day.
-You can save a good amount of money by decreasing the plan to two meals.
-When my daughter went to college we found this out the hard way.
-We shelled out the full price her freshman year and she rarely ate breakfast and often skipped lunch.
-Why pay for something your student is never going to use?
+Colleges automatically include a three-meal plan when calculating your college costs.
+But most students rarely eat three meals a day.
+Consider opting for a two-meal-a-day plan.
+When my daughter attended college, we shelled out the full price for her freshman year.
+But she rarely ate breakfast and often skipped lunch.
+We readjusted for her subsequent years.
+Why pay for something your student likely won't use?

 And no, you don’t have to live on ramen noodles to get by.
 (Although they are delicious.)